All posts

 test(`resource layout adapts to ${displayMode}`, async ({ inspector }) => {

-const result = await inspector.renderTool('my-tool', undefined, { displayMode });
+const result = await inspector.renderTool('show-dashboard', undefined, { displayMode });

 const app = result.app();